GillianPlatform/Gillian/sphinx/install.rst

    .. code-block:: bash

     cd Gillian
-    esy
+    make init-dev
+    eval $(opam env)
+    dune build

-   This may take a while, as esy will install and build sandboxed versions of every dependency, including OCaml and Z3.
+   This may take a while, as opam will build and install every dependency, including OCaml and Z3.

    .. image:: _static/img/xkz3.png
       :alt: The #1 programmer excuse for legitimately slacking off: "I'm building Z3"